Skip to content

 void cv_broadcast(struct cv* condition);

 Technically, struct cv should maintain an array or queue of struct thread just like the TCB.
-Upon cv_wait, the struct thread of the currently running thread is removed from the TCB and added into the conditional variable.
+Upon cv_wait, the struct thread of the currently running thread is removed from the TCB and added to the conditional variable.
 This thread will never be switched back to until its struct thread is added back to the TCB.
 To this end, cv_signal will remove one struct thread from a conditional variable and add it back to the TCB.
-And cv_broadcast does the same for all struct thread from a conditional variable.
+And cv_broadcast does the same for all struct thread in a conditional variable.

 Producer-consumer